Review: The PlayStation Classic takes you back to the ’90s, for better and for worse

 My only real complaint is that the controller cords are too short, requiring me to either sit at the very edge of my sofa or set up chairs closer to the TV.
 If you’ve got a normal living room setup, I suspect you’ll have similar issues, but this is something Nintendo Classic and Super Nintendo Classic owners have to deal with as well.

 The bigger question is: Do the games have anything to offer besides nostalgia?
-The answer varies from game to game.
+The answer varies from title to title.

-“Cool Boarders 2,” for example, is extremely ’90s — I got a good laugh out of the opening montage, followed by all the options I had styling my super-cool snowboarding avatar.
+“Cool Boarders 2,” for example, is very ’90s — I got a good laugh out of the extreme opening montage, followed by the process of styling my badass snowboarding avatar.

-Meanwhile, if you’re familiar with the expansive world and fun storylines of the “Grand Theft Auto” franchise, then the original will feel simplistic — worth playing to see how far the writing and the technology has come, but after a few minutes you may find yourself tempted to swap it out for one of the later games.
+Meanwhile, if you’re familiar with the expansive world and fun storylines of the “Grand Theft Auto” franchise, then the original game will feel a bit simplistic.
+It’s worth playing to see how much the writing and the technology have evolved, but after a few minutes you’ll probably be tempted to swap it out for one of the later games.

 And time seems to have been particularly unkind to “Resident Evil,” where any scares are now fatally undermined by the combination of amateurishly acted cut scenes and blocky animated gameplay.

-I’ll admit that my lukewarm response to some of the games reflects my age and gaming history — the PlayStation simply doesn’t have the same childhood associations for me as the Nintendo Classic.
-But there may also be something inherently awkward about the where they fall in the broader evolution of gaming: They don’t have the “classic” look of an 8-bit or 16-bit Nintendo titles, but they still feel primitive by the standards of today’s console games.
-So you don’t get the nostalgia hit of an older game, or the genuinely impressive visuals of a new one.
+There’s no denying that my lukewarm response to some of the games reflects my age and gaming history — the PlayStation simply doesn’t have the same childhood associations for me as the Nintendo Classic.
+But there may also be something inherently awkward about the where these games fall in the broader evolution of the industry: They don’t have the “classic” look or easy-to-learn gameplay of an 8-bit or 16-bit Nintendo titles, but they still feel primitive by the standards of today’s consoles.
+So you don’t get the nostalgia hit of an older game, or the genuinely impressive visuals and depth of a new one.

-In other words, there may be an adjustment process, particularly if it’s your first time, or if you simply haven’t looked at these games in years.
+That doesn’t make them bad games; it’s just harder to enjoy them in 2018.
+At the very least, there may be an adjustment process.
 (I took the PlayStation Classic with me when I was visiting family for Thanksgiving, and at one point my mom asked, “Why does everyone look so strange?
 Why can’t you see anything on their faces?”)
-And even if we were still impressed by the graphics, not all of the games are winners, and have little to offer a gamer in 2018 beyond historical curiosity.
+Even if we were still impressed by the graphics, not all of the games are winners, and have little to offer now beyond historical curiosity.

-And you won’t be surprised to hear that “Metal Gear Solid” and “Final Fantasy VII” are still really, really good — as I played “Metal Gear,” I became less and less conscious of the graphics, and more and more addicted by the stealth gameplay and convoluted storyline.
-(Too bad about Solid Snake constantly hitting on all his coworkers.)
-And with its stunning steampunk-y environments, “Final Fantasy VII” is probably the best-looking game in the collection, one that feels timeless rather than dated.
+And you won’t be surprised to hear that “Metal Gear Solid” and “Final Fantasy VII” are still really, really good — as I played “Metal Gear,” I became less and less conscious of the graphics, and more and more immersed in the stealth gameplay and convoluted storyline.
+(I never stopped cringing at Solid Snake’s habit of constantly hitting on all his coworkers, though.)
+And with its stunning steampunk-y environments, “Final Fantasy VII” is probably the best-looking game in the collection, one that feels timeless rather than clunky.

-In some ways, trying out the best games on the PlayStation Classic was like watching a classic film.
-You may snicker at first at the primitive special effects (or graphics), and sometimes, the melodramatic acting can be hard to take seriously.
-But if you’re willing to dig, you’ll find plenty of rewards under the surface.
+In a lot of ways, playing games on the PlayStation Classic was like watching a classic film.
+You may snicker at first at the primitive special effects (or graphics), and sometimes, the old clothes, hairstyles or acting may be hard to take seriously.
+But that’s the easy response.
+If you’re willing to dig, you’ll find plenty of rewards under the surface.